-Beginners, usually pointing telescopes at the full Moon, are often disappointed—unaware that the full Moon offers a bare cupboard because the sun then shines straight down like a flash camera to erase all shadows and highlights.
+With the Full Moon, most beginning astronomers can’t see much beyond the blinding orb.
+The Sun then shines straight down like a flash camera to erase all shadows and highlights.

-- Only a half Moon aims its terminator, the day-night line that is home to all the juicy detail, straight at us.
+- Only a Half Moon aims its terminator, the day-night line that is home to all the juicy detail, straight at us.
+It’s lies directly ahead of us as Earth is zooming through the universe.
 This means highlighted craters then face you like actors hamming it up, instead of pointing, foreshortened, in other directions the way the rest of the lunar phases do.

 How to Best View the Half Moon

-Point the cheapest telescope towards the half Moon.
+Point the cheapest telescope towards the Half Moon.
 Stay below 60 power and the entire Moon will fill the field like a scene from 2001.
-This month, the optimum nights are Thursday to Sunday, November 19 to 22.

 Ordinary binoculars reveal the lunar Apennines, that mountain range just above dead center, whose jagged Himalaya-sized peaks tower straight up at you like skyscrapers.
 Then there’s the badlands, the southern region, crazily pockmarked with a generous sampling of the 30,000 craters visible from Earth.